-We use a discontinuous Galerkin FE 2D shallow water model, implemented within the Thetis framework, to simulate tidal and atmospherically-driven water elevation dynamics in the North Sea and the Baltic Sea.
+We use a discontinuous Galerkin FE 2D shallow water model, implemented within the Thetis framework, to simulate tidal and atmospherically-driven water elevation dynamics in the Baltic Sea.
 Our primary focus is on the Baltic Sea and the Danish Straits, but as the North Sea is tightly coupled to the dynamics, the two seas must be simulated as a single dynamical system \cite{daewel2013,hordoir2019,karna2021}.
 We use the adjoint model to optimize the model's bottom friction coefficient to improve the representation of water elevation dynamics with respect to tide gauge observations.

 The two seas exhibit quite different water elevation dynamics.
-The North Sea is a tidal system with semi-diurnal tides \cite{huthnance1991}.
+The North Sea is a tidal system with dominant semi-diurnal tides \cite{huthnance1991}.
 Tidal range varies from over 6 m in the English channel to roughly 0.4 m in Skagerrak.
 Tides are effectively filtered out in the Danish waters and only weak tides ($<$10 cm range) are observed in the Baltic Sea.
 The atmospherically-induced water elevation gradient across the Danish Straits controls the water volume exchange to and from the Baltic Sea in synoptic and longer time scales \cite{mohrholz2015,grawe2015,mohrholz2018}.
 Consequently, water elevation in the Baltic Sea is mainly governed by episodic filling and emptying of the basin, storm surges, as well as atmospherically-generated seiche oscillations whose typical periods range from 17 to 31 h \cite{lepparanta2009}.